Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Introduction

-Kareus addresses these challenges by introducing the \emph{partitioned overlap} execution model (\S\ref{sec:design-partition}).
-The execution graph for each forward and backward function is divided into fixed partitions, decomposing the global optimization problem into local subproblems.
-Partitioned overlap generalizes recent \emph{nanobatching} techniques~\cite{nanoflow-osdi25,domino-arxiv24,deepseek-v3-arxiv24} and adds fine-grained control over all three factors, enabling precise control over the overlap between each communication kernel and its surrounding computation.
-For each partition, Kareus uses a multi-pass multi-objective optimization algorithm to identify candidates on the time--energy tradeoff frontier (\S\ref{sec:design-bo}).
-It then hierarchically composes local (partition-level) frontiers into a global (iteration-level) one for the entire training iteration (\S\ref{sec:design-global}).
+Kareus addresses these challenges by introducing the \emph{partitioned overlap} execution model.
+The execution graphs of forward and backward passes are divided into fixed partitions, decomposing the global optimization problem into local subproblems.
+Partitioned overlap generalizes recent \emph{nanobatching} techniques~\cite{nanoflow-osdi25,tokenweave-mlsys26,vllm-dbo-docs,domino-arxiv24,deepseek-v3-arxiv24} and adds fine-grained control over all three execution schedule factors, enabling precise control over the overlap between each communication kernel and its surrounding computation.
+For each partition, Kareus uses a multi-pass multi-objective optimization algorithm to identify candidates on the time--energy tradeoff frontier.
+It then hierarchically composes local (partition-level) frontiers into a global (iteration-level) one for the entire training iteration.

 We implement Kareus by integrating with Perseus~\cite{perseus-sosp24} and Megatron-LM~\cite{megatronlm-sc21} (\S\ref{sec:implementation}).
 Kareus's optimizer is informed by time and energy profiling results from our \emph{thermally stable} profiler, which minimizes thermal interference between different configurations during profiling.
-Once the best execution schedule is identified, Kareus interacts with Perseus and Megatron-LM to enforce it for each forward and backward microbatch throughout the entire training execution.
+Once the best execution schedule is identified, Kareus interacts with Perseus and Megatron-LM to realize the plan throughout the entire training execution.

 We evaluate Kareus across 14 representative workloads, including real testbed training on Llama 3.2 3B and Qwen 3 1.7B, and large-scale emulation on Llama 3.3 70B (\S\ref{sec:evaluation}).
 Compared to the state-of-the-art Perseus, Kareus reduces energy by up to 28.3\% under the same time budget, or reduces time by up to 27.5\% under the same energy budget.